CompArchCam/Janus/README.md

 ### JPar ###
 JPar firstly performs a static analysis on the input binary using *analyze* and generates a rewrite schedule and performs automatic parallelisation on the same binary.

-### JVec ###
+### JVect ###
-JVec firstly performs a static analysis on the input binary using *analyze* and generates a rewrite schedule and performs automatic vectorisation on the same binary.
-Currently it is not fully operational.
+JVect firstly performs a static analysis on the input binary using *analyze* and generates a rewrite schedule and performs automatic vectorisation on the same binary.
+Currently it is only working for small loops and not fully operational.

-### JFet ###
+### JFetch ###
 JFet firstly performs a static analysis on the input binary using *analyze* and generates a rewrite schedule and automatic inserts memory prefetch instructions into the same binary.
-Currently it is not fully operational.

 ### JITSTM ###
 JITSTM is a software transactional memory library that is generated at runtime.
 It redirects generic memory accesses to speculative read/write buffers.
 The design is similar to [JudoSTM](https://ieeexplore.ieee.org/document/4336226).
 Currently it is not fully operational and its performance is not optimised.